Teaming up with Eisai to help fight cancer

 Dr. Takashi Owavice president, chief medicine creation & chief discovery officer, Oncology Business Group, Eisai

-Together, we are striving to drive cancer science forward, and this shared vision has led to 20+ clinical trials investigating the companies’ combination treatment option in 15 different tumor types.
+Together, we are striving to drive cancer science forward, and this shared vision has led to 20+ clinical trials investigating the companies’ combination treatment option in more than 10 different tumor types.

 Through this comprehensive approach, we have been expanding the joint clinical program to help as many cancer patients as possible.